jollen/rtos-wot/README.md

 * Components under `extras/` may contain different licenses, please see those directories for details.

-* CoAP as in the `er-coap-13` directory is Copyright (c) 2013, Institute for Pervasive Computing, ETH Zurich
+* CoAP as in the `coap` directory is Copyright (c) 2013, Institute for Pervasive Computing, ETH Zurich

 * The examples for [FreeRTOS & lwIP 物聯網應用開發](https://www.moko365.com/enterprise/iot100-freertos-iot-programming-101), but the originals included in FreeRTOS distribution, are provided under the BSD 3-Clause license